-For category C, F and School Direct Partners however, a full contract requires completion by Faculties and submission to the partner with relevant schedules.
+For category C and F Partners and PGCE with Lead Delivery partnerships however, a full contract requires completion by Faculties and submission to the partner with relevant schedules.
 The contractual paperwork should be developed alongside the validation paperwork to ensure continual alignment and the appropriate Departments must be consulted in its development.
 This includes but is not limited to, Learning Services, Student Recruitment, Academic Registry, Admissions, GQASC and SPPU.
 Prior to sign-off by AQEC, the final contract and schedules which reflects the final version of documents from the approval event must be signed by all parties.

-A standard Contract template and guidance for its completion is available on the Academic Partnerships Y Drive.
+A standard Contract template and guidance for its completion is available on GQASC Wiki.
 All partnerships must be accompanied by the relevant schedules to the contract.
 These schedules may be reissued annually or as required by changes without impact on the core contract terms.
 The Delivery Plan schedule provides the detailed division of responsibilities for each programme or module delivered in partnership and may be updated and reissued where required.
 Responsibility for co-ordinating the completion of an appropriate contract for academic partnerships resides with the Faculty Partnership Lead, with ultimate responsibility residing with the Pro Vice-Chancellor and Dean of Faculty.